yazgoo/umberbar/README.md

 # prerequisites

-for black and white theme, you need [nerdfonts](https://www.nerdfonts.com/) installed, as well as xterm.
+- for black and white theme, you need [nerdfonts](https://www.nerdfonts.com/) installed
+- you need xterm installed

 ## using it